kaist-avelab/K-Lane/readme.md

 python validate_gpu_0.py ...
 ```
 * Testing can be done either with the python script or the GUI visualization tool.
 To test with the GUI visualization tool, please refer to the <a href = "https://github.com/..." title="Visualization Tool"> visualization tool page </a>
-*  Youtube Movie for 'How to use the GUI visualization tool & annotation tool' (TBD)
+*  Youtube Movie for 'How to use the annotation tool': https://www.youtube.com/watch?v=FQgXLigdgxY&t=12s

 ## Model Zoo
 (TBD)